zendesk/zendesk_app_framework_sdk/doc/source/sdk/v1/iframes_in_apps.md

 ## Iframes in Apps

-You can use iframes to embed external websites in your apps.
-The Apps framework provides a set of APIs that allow you to post and receive messages from both your external website and your app.
+You can embed websites in your apps with iframes.
+The Apps framework provides a set of APIs that allow you to post and receive messages from both your website and your app.

 ### Getting Started

 Suppose you want to embed the website "https://dashboard.myapp.com" in a Zendesk app.
-To embed the site, make the following changes to the website and the app.
+To embed the site, make the following changes to your website and your app.

 #### Website